Honsumal/Reddit-Aggregator/README.md

 ## Description
 This is a simple webpage that pulls news headlines based off a search term that is entered into the search bar.
 The user is given a summary of the story, and can click on the story in order to read the whole thing.

+Potential Expansions:
+- Fix the Search bar to make it centered
+- Update the colour scheme to be easier on the eyes
+- Add a back end to send the API requests through

 ## Table of Contents

 - [Installation](#installation)